wdm0006/git-pandas/README.md

 in your filesystem which may have in it multiple git repositories.
 The subdirectories are all walked to find any child repos, and any analysis is aggregated up from all of those into a single output (pandas dataframe).

+This is a pre-v1.0.0 project, so the interfaces and functionality may change.

 Current functionality includes:

  * Commit history with extension and directory filtering